creanorcode/project_5/README.md

 [![Artea-Mockup.png](https://i.postimg.cc/k5x9hK64/Artea-Mockup.png)](https://postimg.cc/t1CLs1zQ)

+---
+## Artea – Digital Design Marketplace

+**Artea** is a modern and user-friendly web application for ordering, managing, and delivering custom graphic design products.
+Built with Django, HTML/CSS, JavaScript and Stripe integration, the platform connects clients with designers and streamlines the creative workflow from design request to secure download.

+Key features include:
+- A dynamic storefront with filterable design products
+- Custom design order form with file upload
+- Stripe payments for both physical products and completed design deliveries
+- Admin panel for managing orders, uploads, and payment status
+- User dashboard with messaging, downloads, and order history

+The platform is fully responsive and optimized for both desktop and mobile users.

+---

 ## Overview
 **Artea Studio** is a modern fullstack e-commerce platform for ordering custom graphic design.
 It offers a smooth way for customers to order, pay for, and receive custom graphic design services online.